-Believe it or not, this is a type of mortgage that actually exists.
-It’s called a reverse mortgage and it’s typically available to people over the age of 65 who want to borrow money by using the equity in their home.
+Believe it or not, this is a type of loan product that actually exists.
+It’s called a reverse mortgage and it’s typically available to people over the age of 65 who want to borrow money using the equity in their home as security against the loan.

 But (as always) there’s a catch.